Healthdirect Free Australian health advice you can count on.

 Patient Assisted Travel Schemes (PATS)

-All states and territories have Patient Assisted Travel Schemes (PATS) to help patients in rural and remote Australia with the costs of travel for specialist treatment.
+All states and territories have Patient Assisted Travel Schemes (PATS) to help eligible patients in rural and remote Australia with the costs of travel.
+These can help you access specialist medical services not available locally.

 Rules and amounts vary, but all PATS schemes help cover: